Active vs Inactive Ingredients in Skincare

 Saying that - I do understand the sentiment or reason for describing it this way because we do need to make the distinction and it's an important part of reading your ingredient list.

-We know that it is the well-known, much talked about “active” ingredients like the Retinoids and Vitamin C’s and peptides that get all the limelight, but today we're also talking about the rest of the ingredients in your product that is not recognised that much.
+We know that it is the well-known, much talked about "active" ingredients like the Retinoids and Vitamin C's and peptides that get all the limelight, but today we're also talking about the rest of the ingredients in your product that don't get recognised as much.

 The Science of Rheology in Skincare